ZachSoles/TabView/README.md

 **Optional Vars**

-- activeColor, inactiveColor change the the color of the selected tab's text.
+- activeColor, inactiveColor change the the color of the selected/ not selected tab's text.
 This is currently set to the device's accent color if no value is passed through to the view.

 - activeTabColor, inactiveTabColor change the color of the underline of the tab.
 This is currently set to the device's accent color as well if no